What are the principles of 'good practice' related to assessment?

-In general, the university expects your unit to define its goals and objectives while maintaining a short- and long-term perspective.
+In general, the univeristy expects your unit to define its goals and objectives while maintaining a short- and long-term perspective.
 Each year, a number of goals and supporting objectives will become the target of more intense attention.
 Data accrued over several years are summarized and become a focal point for internal discussions, recommendations, and action planning.
 Units with a teaching or student development function will need to feature assessment activities that focus on student learning outcomes.

 The faculty plays a critical role in defining the expected outcomes of student learning or student development programs.
 The heart of assessment lies in the faculty's willingness to accept responsibility for this role and to work toward effective assessment practices, collaboratively and continuously.

 Where can I learn more about evaluating student portfolios?

 How do I assess online education?

 - Note: The College Choices for Adults project ended early in 2013 and the website was closed.

 - The website included data from institutions that stress online programs, including engagement (NSSE) and alumni satisfaction results.
 Program-level information included learning outcomes and assessment methods.